 1) Where is the Discovery Phase?

-Is it possible that an agency that makes thousands (and even millions) of $ in annual revenue, to not have a Discovery Phase?
-You can put a “yes” in that column.
-63.6% of the agencies that we managed to get on a call either didn’t have a clear Discovery Phase, or included it in the first meeting.
+Is it possible for an agency that makes thousands (and even millions) of $ in annual revenue, not to have a Discovery Phase?
+You can note “yes” in that column.
+63.6% of the agencies that we managed to reach didn’t have a clear Discovery Phase.
 If you are wondering why the Discovery Phase is essential, let me give you a quick example.
-Let’s assume that you visit the doctor for a health issue that you have.
-What’s the first thing that the doctor does when she sees you?
-She asks questions.
+Let’s assume that you visit the doctor for a health issue that you encounter.
+What’s the first thing doctors do when they examine a patient?
+They ask questions.
 And, why is this important?
-Because she can’t prescribe you anything before discovering what’s wrong with you.
+The reason is, they can’t prescribe any medication before finding out what’s wrong with the patient.

 “What surprised us is that agencies with hundreds of thousands (and even millions) of $ in annual revenue, didn’t have a Discovery Phase.”

-The same way the doctor asks questions, the same way an agency MUST identify what the problem is before making any suggestions.
+Similarly to doctors who ask questions, an agency MUST identify what the problem is before making any suggestions.
 In our case, that didn’t happen.
-Except for two agencies*, all others tried to sell us services without identifying the problem that we were experiencing.
+Except for two agencies*, all the others tried to sell us services without identifying the problem that we were experiencing.
 That’s a red flag; and, it’s so big that should scare us right away.
 Unfortunately, it wasn’t the only one…